How much would you pay for a tea made with panda poop? How about a tea that is harvested with golden scissors?

 It contains a large variety of minerals, vitamins, and antioxidants and is often used medicinally.
 It can be infused four times or more.

 You’ll find this tea online for $90 for a pound.

 This rare type of oolong tea is grown in the Wuyi Mountains of China and is sometimes called rock tea because of the rocky terrain where the plants grow.
 The bushes that the plant comes from are nearly 1,000 years old — plus, there are only three of them in the world, so it’s easy to see why this tea makes our list.

 Oolong tea is made by letting the plants dry out and carefully allowing them to brown before they are twisted into tea leaves.
 This tea is one of the most expensive in the world at around $30,000 per kilogram.

 You’ll probably struggle to find this tea anywhere in the states.
 If you’re ever in Fujian in southern China, you may be able to find a tea shop selling these pricey leaves.

 PG Tips Diamond Tea Bag

 PG Tips is a British tea company.
 If you know the brand, you may be wondering how they made the list — most of their teas are pretty unexciting and cheap.
-However, in honor of the company’s 75th anniversary, they created a super luxury, collector’s tea bag, which contained 280 diamonds on the outside.
+However, in honor of the company’s 75th anniversary, a Jeweler (Boodles Jewelers) created a super luxury, collector’s tea bag, which contained 280 diamonds on the outside.
 Inside the tea bag, is Silver Tips Imperial Tea, the rare Indian tea we discussed above.